Joseph P. McDonald

 - Syllabus: The Social Responsibilities of Educators

 Joe McDonald is Professor of Teaching and Learning at the Steinhardt School of Culture, Education, and Human Development, New York University, where he teaches in the English Education program, chairs the cross-school teacher education faculty committee, and is a faculty affiliate of the Metropolitan Center for Research on Equity and the Transformation of Schools (Metro Center).
-He is the author or co-author of nine books about teaching and schooling – including Going Online with Protocols: New Tools for Teaching and Learning (Teachers College Press, 2012), Going to Scale with New School Designs: Reinventing High School (Teachers College Press, 2009), and The Power of Protocols (Teachers College Press, third edition, 2013).
-His forthcoming book, American School Reform: What Works, What Fails, and Why, to be published by the University of Chicago Press in spring 2014, is based on research funded by the Spencer and Annenberg Foundations on the last 20 years of school reform in New York, Chicago, Philadelphia, and the Bay Area.
+He is the author or co-author of nine books about teaching and schooling.
+The latest is American School Reform: What Works, What Fails, and Why (University of Chicago Press, 2014).
+It examines twenty years of school reform in New York, Chicago, Philadelphia, and the Bay Area.
+Others include Going Online with Protocols: New Tools for Teaching and Learning (Teachers College Press, 2012), Going to Scale with New School Designs: Reinventing High School (Teachers College Press, 2009), and The Power of Protocols (Teachers College Press, third edition, 2013).

-McDonald holds a Doctorate in Education and a Master of Arts in Teaching degree from Harvard University, as well as a Bachelor of Arts degree in English from the University of Scranton.
+For many years, McDonald was a high school English teacher as well as a high school principal.
+He has been co-editor of the Series on School Reform at Teachers College Press since 1994 - a series that has produced 66 books to date.
+He holds a Doctorate in Education and a Master of Arts in Teaching degree from Harvard University, as well as a Bachelor of Arts degree in English from the University of Scranton.
 Before coming to NYU, he taught at Brown University where he led the teacher education program in English and served as the first Director of Research at the Annenberg Institute for School Reform, as well as Senior Researcher for the Coalition of Essential Schools.
 McDonald has been at NYU/Steinhardt since 1998, and has served as Associate Dean for Academic Affairs and also as Associate Dean for Community and Global Initiatives.

 - Ralph W. Tyler Lecturer, Lesley University, 2012 (See lecture in presentations)